Crypto-TII/CryptographicEstimators/README.md

 ## Contributing 🤝

 Thank you for considering contributing to our project.
-This project thrives on community involvement, and we warmly welcome your contributions.
+We thrive on community involvement and warmly welcome your contributions.

 ### Where to begin 🌱